broadinstitute/gnomad-browser/browser/help/faq/mitochondrial-dna/what-are-the-meanings-of-the-mitochondrial-specific-filters-and-flags.md

 - base_qual (genotype filter): Median base quality for alternate allele was below minimum (using default of 20 for "min-median-base-quality" parameter)

-- heteroplasmy_below_10_percent (genotype filter): Heteroplasmy level was below 10% in this sample
+- heteroplasmy_below_min_het_threshold (genotype filter): Heteroplasmy level was below 10% in this sample

 - position (genotype filter): Median distance of variant allele from end of reads was below minimum (using default of 1 for "min-median-read-position" parameter)